 National Aeronautics and Space Administration, Global Precipitation Measurement

-This learning activity takes at least two 45 minute class periods.Learn more about Teaching Climate Literacy and Energy Awareness»
+This activity takes 1 hour.Learn more about Teaching Climate Literacy and Energy Awareness»

 Notes From Our Reviewers